xipaja/casita-builder/README.md

 - Option 1: Importing into script editor
      Open the script editor in Maya (Windows -> General Windows -> Script Editor) Type "import (where your module lives)"

+ - Option 2: select File > Open Script to load a MEL or Python script from a file

 ##### Adding new models to the grid
 - Add .ma file to location on disk